Posted December 2017 by NZCU Baywide

 - Guarantee your returns

-A guaranteed, measurable return on your investment is hard to find, but that’s exactly what a term deposit's fixed rate provides.
+A guaranteed, measurable return on your investment is hard to find, but that’s exactly what a fixed rate investment.
 With a locked-in rate, you're freed up to plan your financial future with certainty.
 It's a profit you can - quite literally - bank on!

 What are the risks?

-There are minimal, if any, risks involved in choosing a term deposit.
+There are minimal, if any, risks involved with this kind of investment.
 Instead, there are a few trade-offs you make over a regular savings account in exchange for the higher rate on offer.
 This includes:

 - Limited access to your funds

-Once you’ve deposited funds into your term deposit, these are meant to remain untouched for the full extent of the term.
+Once you’ve deposited the funds, these are meant to remain untouched for the full extent of the term.
 This limited access could be tough if you find yourself regularly dipping into your savings.

 So, is a term deposit right for me?